 The environment is a determining factor in the distribution of Eritrea’s population.
 Although the plateau represents only one-fourth of the total land area, it is home to approximately one-half of the population, most of them sedentary agriculturalists.
 The lowlands on the east and west support a population mainly of pastoralists, although most of them also cultivate crops when and where weather conditions permit.
 As a rule, pastoralists follow various patterns of movement set by the seasons.
 Only the Rashaida group in the northern hills is truly nomadic.

 During the colonial period, Eritrea’s urban sector flourished with the establishment of Asmara as the capital city, Asseb (also spelled Assab or Aseb) as a new port on the Red Sea, and a host of smaller towns on the plateau.
 In addition, Massawa, an old and cosmopolitan port with strong links to Arabia, was expanded considerably.
 By the end of the colonial period, Eritrea had by far the largest proportion of urban residents in the Horn of Africa—approximately 15 percent of the population—although a large percentage of urban dwellers were Italian nationals who eventually left the country.
 Subsequently, a population drift from the countryside to the towns was largely offset by emigration of Eritreans abroad.
-By the early 21st century about two-fifths of the population was considered urban.
+By the early 21st century about 20 percent of the population was considered urban.

-The population of Eritrea is relatively young overall, with about two-fifths under the age of 15 and more than one-fourth between the ages of 15 and 29.
+The population of Eritrea is relatively young overall, with about 20 percent under the age of 15 and more than one-fourth between the ages of 15 and 29.
 Life expectancy is higher for women than men, and the average for both is in the mid-60s, lower than the global average.
 Eritrea’s population growth rate is slightly lower that the world average.
 Although the country’s birth rate is much higher than the world average and the death rate is about the same as the world average, Eritrea’s population growth rate is among the lowest in the world because it is also affected by the country’s net migration rate (more people emigrate from the country than immigrate to it).
 Many people have fled the country under the increasingly repressive regime of Pres.
 Isaias Afwerki, who has been in power since independence was granted to the country in 1993.